ztiromoritz/rampage/README.md

 # rampage - an audio spache shooter

-## My attempt for the games for blind gamers jam
+My attempt for the games for blind gamers jam

+## what is this?
 I try to build a space shooter or shmup using
  * pico-8 as game engine
  * the pico-8 html import to add additional apis like: